Adolis García Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.71).
+- The Astros' 3.73 team ERA ranks third across all MLB pitching staffs.

-- In his last appearance on Wednesday, the right-hander threw 5 2/3 scoreless innings against the Colorado Rockies while surrendering one hit.
+- In his last appearance on Friday, the righty tossed seven innings against the Oakland Athletics, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.